sicpa-dlab/openid4vc-rs/README.md

 interfaces are not compatible with the endpoints as defined in the openid4vci specification as those have to be expose over HTTP.
-This package can be used in a micro-service architecture where the communication between the different services if done with gRPC.
+This package can be used in a micro-service architecture where the communication between the different services is done with gRPC.

 ## License